-The Louisiana Trustee Implementation Group1 (TIG) prepared this Draft Restoration Plan/Environmental Assessment (RP/EA) #5: Living Coastal and Marine Resources (LCMR) - Marine Mammals and Oysters in accordance with the Deepwater Horizon Oil Spill: Final Programmatic Damage Assessment and Restoration Plan and Final Programmatic Environmental Impact Statement (Final PDARP/PEIS; DWH Trustees, 2016), Record of Decision (ROD), Oil Pollution Act of 1990, as amended (OPA), and the National Environmental Policy Act of 1969 (NEPA).
+The Louisiana Trustee Implementation Group (TIG) prepared this Final Restoration Plan/Environmental Assessment (RP/EA) #5: Living Coastal and Marine Resources (LCMR) - Marine Mammals and Oysters and Finding of No Significant Impact (FONSI, Appendix E) in accordance with the Deepwater Horizon Oil Spill: Final Programmatic Damage Assessment and Restoration Plan and Final Programmatic Environmental Impact Statement (Final PDARP/PEIS; DWH Trustees, 2016), Record of Decision (ROD), Oil Pollution Act of 1990, as amended (OPA), and the National Environmental Policy Act of 1969 (NEPA).
 Marine mammals and oysters are the two restoration types considered in this RP/EA to support the overall goal in the Final PDARP/PEIS to 'Replenish and Protect LCMR.'
-This RP/EA describes the Deepwater Horizon (DWH) natural resource damage assessment (NRDA) restoration planning efforts, presents and analyzes alternatives for the proposed projects, and identifies four preferred alternatives that would best help compensate the public for injuries to marine mammals and oysters caused by the DWH oil spill in the Louisiana restoration area.
-The Louisiana TIG seeks public comment on the reasonable range of alternatives for implementation in this RP/EA.
+This RP/EA describes the Deepwater Horizon (DWH) natural resource damage assessment (NRDA) restoration planning efforts, presents and analyzes alternatives for the proposed projects, and selects for implementation alternatives that the Louisiana TIG believes would best help compensate the public for injuries to marine mammals and oysters caused by the DWH oil spill in the Louisiana restoration area.